Benjamin F. Isherwood: Legacy

+Isherwood was elected an honorary member of the American Society of Mechanical Engineers in 1894, in recognition of his work on steam-powered ships and screw propellers and for his technical publications.

-The Navy has recognized Isherwood's contributions in various ways.
+The Navy has recognized Isherwood's contributions in several ways.
 Isherwood Hall, built in 1905 on the campus of the United States Naval Academy, was the home of the Department of Marine Engineering.
 It was razed in 1982 to make space for the academy's new Alumni Hall.
 Isherwood's name lives on as the new hall's Isherwood Entrance.

 The Rear Admiral Benjamin F. Isherwood Award is awarded by the Navy to recognize "innovation and expertise in the effective assessment, development, execution, or deployment of technological solutions for operational Fleet needs."

 Three U.S. Navy ships – two destroyers named and the never-finished fleet replenishment oiler – have been named for him.

 According to MIT professor and technology historian Elting E. Morison, Isherwood's work on the Wampanoag in the face of a headwind of bureaucratic inertia and ill-founded skepticism warrants the epithet "heroic," while the approach to sea power that Isherwood advocated anticipated Alfred Thayer Mahan by thirty years.
 In a 1941 article in the United States Naval Institute's Proceedings, George W. Dyson stated that Isherwood was "possibly the greatest engineer the United States Navy has developed."

 The revolutionary engineering program initiated by Isherwood at the U.S. Naval Academy became the template for professional American mechanical engineering education.
 That basic curriculum designed at Annapolis in the late 1860s and early 1870s still serves as the core of university mechanical engineering pedagogy.